 Application of 50% limit.
-The 50% limit on meal and entertainment expenses applies if the expense is otherwise deductible and is not covered by one of the exceptions discussed in Chapter 3 of Publication 535.
+The 50% limit on meal and entertainment expenses applies if the expense is otherwise deductible and is not covered by one of the exceptions discussed in chapter 3 of Publication 535.
 The 50% limit also applies to activities that are not a trade or business.
 It applies to meal and entertainment expenses incurred for the production of income including rental or royalty income.
-It also applies to deductible educational expenses.
+It also applies to the cost of meals included in deductible educational expenses.